-Further, we assessed the robustness of the predictions with respect to conformational changes and base composition of the binding sites.
-For that purpose, all binding sites with a sequence similarity >85% were grouped together resulting in 46 families in the RNA binding site set and 56 in the ribosome set.
+Finally, we assessed the robustness of the predictions with respect to small changes of the conformation or base composition of the binding sites.
+For that purpose, all binding sites with a sequence similarity >85% were grouped together resulting in 46 families in the RNA binding site set and 52 in the ribosome set in addition to 674 singletons.
 The families spanned between 2 and 23 members in the RNA dataset (Table S2) and 2 and 56 in the ribosomal set (Table S3).
 Subsequently, the consensus of the predictions for each family was calculated.
 The consensus was defined as (100\|#druggable binding sites - #less-druggable binding sites|)/(total number of predictions).
 Thus, 100% consensus would be obtained if all pockets in one family were predicted to belong to the same class (druggable or less druggable) and 0% if one half of the pockets was predicted to belong to one class and the other half to the other class.
-In the RNA set, for 74% of all 46 evaluated families, a consensus of 80% or more was obtained.
-Out of those, 22 families were predicted to be less druggable with a consensus score of 100% while 7 families were predicted to be druggable with a consensus score set, 75% of the 52 families had a consensus score of ≥80% whereas 21 of these families were predicted to be druggable and the remaining ones to be less druggable.
+In the RNA set, for 34 of the 46 families (74%) a consensus of 100% was obtained and in the ribosome set for 39 of the 52 families (75%).
 Thus, in most cases using different crystal structures of the same or a related pocket did not change the outcome of the prediction.